AndrianH18/espdrone-aruco-ros/README.md

 See the following for more in-depth guides.

 ***Note for DIP students:** steps 1 and 2 might have already been done for you.
-Please consult us to verify this.*
+Please consult to us to verify this.*

 ### 1. Preparing the Room (Environment)

 Enough number of ArUco markers need to be pasted evenly across the room/environment the drones will fly in (remember that pose estimation only works if at least 2 ArUco markers are visible by the drone's camera).
-This is basically creating an ArUco map, where multiple markers form a unique reference system.
+This step creates an ArUco map, where multiple markers form a unique reference system.

 **Example (obtained from [here](http://www.uco.es/investiga/grupos/ava/node/57)):**
 ![room_setup_example](./documentation/img/room_setup_example.png)